Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases: Systematic Comparison of LRMs and LLMs for Judgment

 \paragraph{Finding 3: LRM-as-a-Judge is more robust against adversarial attacks.} As shown in Table \ref{tab:robust-judge}, LRM-as-a-Judge is more robust against prompt injection attacks.
 This is attributed to the reasoning process, which carefully checks alignment and is less influenced by injected prompts.

 \paragraph{Finding 4: LRM-as-a-Judge is significantly susceptible to superficial quality biases.} LRM-as-a-Judge often systematically evaluates responses against metrics.
-Consequently, responses designed to exploit these metrics, such as length or concreteness, can yield excessively high scores as shown in Figure~\ref{fig:bias-judge}.
-In contrast, when responses exhibit clear instruction misalignment as tested in LLMBar (Table \ref{tab:bias-judge}), LRM-as-a-Judge shows resilience.
+Consequently, on BiasBench, responses designed to exploit these metrics, such as length or concreteness, can yield excessively high scores, as shown in Figure~\ref{fig:bias-judge}.
+In contrast, when responses exhibit clear instruction misalignment as tested in LLMBar (Table \ref{tab:bias-judge}), LRM-as-a-Judge is less likely to be swayed by the bias.

 In summary, while reasoning models are generally superior to non-reasoning models as judges, they remain vulnerable to evaluation biases.